1871fotc/fotc/docs/stories/lilian-cooper-walk.md

 George Harrap was born in Yorkshire, England in 1843 and trained as a teacher at the famous St Mark’s College, Chelsea, London.
 He taught in England from 1857‑1872, when he immigrated to Queensland under an engagement with the Queensland Education Department.
 He was appointed head teacher at the Bulimba State School for a year before being transferred first to North Ipswich and then Woolloongabba in 1884.
 He was appointed Inspector of Schools in January 1887 and served in this capacity throughout most of Queensland.
 He retired in 1914, and was recognised as pioneering education in Queensland’s far north.

 Harrap married Elizabeth Brown in Lincolnshire, England in 1867 and had seven children.
-His son George was born on board the ship Royal Dane enroute to Australia.
+His son George was born on board the ship *Royal Dane* enroute to Australia.

 Harrap died in January 1934 at the age of 91 at his daughter’s residence in Ascog Terrace, Toowong.
 He was well known for his love of sports and was described in his obituary as a “man of striking physique” who “retained his physique and stamina until a few months before his death”.

-??? directions "Directions"
+???+ directions "Directions"

     Moving back across the road and approximately four graves in, is the headstone of William Neil Gillies.